nbu52/Data601-popHealth3-COVID-19/README.md

 Its a Jupyther notebook file, once all the csv are download, run notebook.
 There are html files for each Supplementary files 1, 2 and 3, download and open.

+Data merging to make 2020 to 2022:
+This is html file , it explains how we create table for analysis from main OECD file.

 Poster and Investigation of countries:
 PDF file